 This research aims to support Barwon Health to be instrumental in reducing family violence, family violence injuries, deaths from family violence and facilitate the effective provision of support.

-This project is led by members of the social work team; Karen Todd & Jacinta Bourke can be contacted for further information.
+This project is led by members of the social work team; Karen Todd can be contacted for further information.

 Elder abuse ravages the lives of older people, decreases quality of life, and increases mortality risk by 40%.
 This MRFF funded cluster randomised controlled trial aims to improve the lives of older people by providing all subacute health providers with the skills to identify and respond sensitively to this difficult issue.
-This is a national trial with 10 sites participating across Victoria, New South Wales, South Australia and Western Australia.
+This was a HREC approved, randomised control intervention, multi -site study, funded by the National Aging Research Institute (NARI) and the Dept Health & Ageing.

 The Summer Foundation is an organisation who focus on support and advocacy for people with disability who are at increased risk of entry into residential aged care.